 Surrounded by friends who played the guitar, it was in my third year of college that I finally picked up the instrument and started to play.
 Around the same time I started attending the Winnipeg Folk Festival each year, and that exposed me to the best steel string guitar players in the world.
-Fast forward seven years and I found myself enrolled in a wood working program, then employed for a year in a custom cabinet shop.
+Fast forward seven years and I found myself enrolled in a wood working program, then employed for a year in a cabinet shop.
 It was during that year that I wondered if my growing love of the steel string guitar, and my developing skills in the work shop, might set me up to someday build my own guitar.

-I built my first few guitars during the infancy of the internet, when many luthiers were starting to promote their work with web sites.
+I built my first few guitars during the infancy of the internet, when many guitar builders were starting to promote their work with web sites.
 Those sites often included a page with photos of their building process.
-This led me to spend about half my hobby time in the workshop and the other half scouring those web sites, trying to figure out how I could tackle the next step in the project with the limited tools and even more limited skills I had.
+This led me to spend about half my hobby time in the workshop and the other half scouring those web sites, trying to figure out how I could tackle the next step in the project with the limited tools and skills I had.
 I read the books that were available, but really leaned on seeing all those pictures of how guitars were built.

 I count myself blessed to participate in a process that turns mother nature's trees into instruments, and that uses those instruments to make music out of thin air.
-I’m lucky to play a very small part in such a magical process.
+I’m lucky to play a small part in such a magical process.